An Overview of the Appraisal Process

-A home purchase can be the most important transaction some of us may ever make.
-Whether it's a main residence, a second vacation property or a rental fixer upper, the purchase of real property is an involved financial transaction that requires multiple people working in concert to make it all happen.
+A home purchase is the most serious investment most of us might ever consider.
+Whether it is a primary residence, a vacation property or an investment, the purchase of real property is a complex financial transaction that requires multiple parties to see it through.

-Most people are familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar person in the exchange.
-Next, the mortgage company provides the financial capital needed to bankroll the deal.
-The title company makes sure that all requirements of the sale are completed and that the title is clear to pass from the seller to the purchaser.
+The real estate agent is generally the most familiar entity in the transaction.
+A mortgage company provides the money needed to finance the exchange.
+The title company makes sure that all areas of the exchange are completed and that the title is clear to pass to the buyer from the seller.

-So, who's responsible for making sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A licensed, certified, professional appraiser from Alaska Real Estate Appraisal will ensure, you as an interested party, are informed.
+The appraiser provides an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property.
+Both the buyer and the seller should be well informed.
+A licensed, certified, professional appraiser from Alaska Real Estate Appraisal will ensure all parties are informed.

-Our first task at Alaska Real Estate Appraisal is to inspect the property to determine its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the condition a reasonable person would expect them to be.
-To ensure the stated square footage has not been misrepresented and convey the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we identify any obvious amenities - or defects - that would affect the value of the house.
+To ascertain the true value of a property, it's our duty to first conduct a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the house.

-This is where the appraiser analyzes information on local construction costs, the cost of labor and other factors to determine how much it would cost to construct a property nearly identical to the one being appraised.
+Here, we analyze information on local building costs, labor rates and other factors to derive how much it would cost to construct a property similar to the one being appraised.
 This value usually sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers get to know the communities in which they work.
-They thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home at hand.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers are very familiar with the communities in which they work.
+They thoroughly understand the value of specific features to the people of that area.
+By using recent sales in close proximity to the subject an appraiser finds properties which are 'comparable' to the property being appraised.
+By assigning a dollar value to certain amenities such as fireplaces, built-in appliance upgrades, and quality of construction, an appraiser will add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

 Valuation Using the Income Approach